 102.6 Existing structures.
-The legal occupancy of any structure existing on the date of adoption of this code shall be permitted to continue without change, except as is specifically covered in the code, the California Building Code or the California Fire Code, or as is deemed necessary by the building official for the general safety and welfare of the occupants and the public.
+The legal occupancy of any structure existing on the date of adoption of this code shall be permitted to continue without change, except as otherwise specifically provided in this code, the California Existing Building Code, the International Property Maintenance Code, the California Fire Code, or as is deemed necessary by the building official for the general safety and welfare of the occupants and the public.